floriankraemer/floriankraemer.github.io/_posts/Rich-Error-Messages.markdown

 Maybe the user has indeed the correct permission but the system failed to resolve that.

+Be careful what information you expose.
+Imagine a medical system that somehow leaks a diagnosis to an unauthorized person, or anything within the legal system that leaks information to a person or entity that should not know about it.
+While the message should be as expressive as possible, it must not expose critical information either.

 ### Error Code Suggestions

 Error codes MUST be human readable and not hard to comprehend values like an UUID.